KPrince-coder/alx-system_engineering-devops/0x01-shell_permissions/README.md

 9.Setting the mode of the file 'hello'.
 10.Sets the mode of th file 'hello' the same as 'olleh's' mode.
 11.Adds execute permission to all directories of the current directory for all users.
+12.Creates a directory with permissions in a single command.